openstack/osprofiler/README.rst

 * **Setting up Collector.**

-    Profiler doesn't include trace points collector.
-End user should provide method that will send messages to collector.
-Let's take a look at trivial sample, where collector is just a file:
+    Profiler doesn't include trace point collector.
+End user should provide method that sends messages to the collector.
+Let's take a look at trivial sample, where the collector is just a file:

     .. parsed-literal::